Glossary

 Covenant

-A rule that limits how a coin or asset can be spent later.
-That can support vaults, escrow, and simple app state.
+A rule that limits how a coin or asset can be spent later: the basis for vaults, escrow, and simple app state.

 Silverscript